responsible-ai-collaborative/nlp-lambdas/README.md

     -   The ```Dockerfile``` used to build a custom image to be able to run PyTorch Hugging Face inference using Lambda functions and that adds the current LongFormer Model and CLS Means in the ```inference/model``` directory into the container for each lambda
     -   The Python scripts that define each AWS Lambda and perform the actual ML inference (```similar.py```)
     -   The ```db_state``` directory, which contains:
         -   The ```incidents.csv``` file that contains a downloaded snapshot of the AI Incident Database's current database of incidents.
 Each article is listed with all needed information about it including the raw text of the articles.
-This file maybe be replaced in future deveoplment with a direct pull of only the needed information for each article.
+This is no longer directly used to generate db_state, but is kept for testing purposes.
         -   The ```state.csv``` file which contains the current AIID DB State CLS Means used for cosine similarity comparisons with input text.
 This is a processed file, produced after large input text goes through the longformer model.
-This file is currently **required** for correct execution.
+This file is currently **required** for correct execution, but is generated by running the ```state_update.py``` script with the proper access writes to the database provided as a MongoDB connection string in the [Required Environment Variable](#required-environment-variables).
     -   The ```model``` directory, which contains:
         -   The ```config.json```, ```merges.txt```, and ```tokenizer.json``` HuggingFace boilerplate of the currently used version of the [Longformer Model HuggingFace Repo](https://huggingface.co/allenai/longformer-base-4096/tree/main)
         -   The ```pytorch_model.bin``` model file of the currently used version of the [Longformer Model HuggingFace Repo](https://huggingface.co/allenai/longformer-base-4096/tree/main).
 This file is **required** for correct execution, and is retrieved from the HuggingFace repository as a git submodule of this repo.